 7. Maintain proper Observation: before letting go of the rope, winch, observe your team member and yourself.
 As you might know, not all hands are equal.
 Therefore, some people might be a little Sluggish, keep an eye to alert them before it leads to an accident.
 This point is very important, as it has lead to mostly mooring accidents.

-Have more safety mooring tips to add to the above points, kindly drop them on the comment box below.
+Have more ship mooring safety tips to add to the above points, kindly drop them on the comment box below.

 If you find this article useful, share with friends and subscribe for weekly newsletters.